Computer Hope

-How can I enable, disable, and/or add text to Microsoft Word AutoText?
+How to enable, disable, or add text to Microsoft Word AutoText

-To enable or disable the Microsoft Word AutoText, follow the below steps.
+To enable or disable the Microsoft Word AutoText, select your version of Microsoft Word below and follow the steps.

 1. Open Microsoft Word.